Totleben, Bulgaria: Monuments

-Education and Culture
+Education and culture

 In 1903 a Library/Cultural club - Chitalishte "Probuda"(Revival) in Totleben village was established by 19 citizens of the village (Founder Ivan D. Tanchev - chairman, Grigor Ivanov Boyadjiev - Vice-Chairman, Varbi Georgiev - clerk).
-In 1932 the Minister of Education Konstantin Muraviev visited Totleben.In [1940] poetеsses Kalina Malina and Elissaveta Bagryana visited Totleben village and read their poems in the hall of the old Library/Cultural club "Probuda", located at the place of the home for children and adolescents at school "St.St.
+In 1932 the Minister of Education Konstantin Muraviev visited Totleben.
+In [1940] poets Kalina Malina and Elissaveta Bagryana visited Totleben village and read their poems in the hall of the old Library/Cultural club "Probuda", located at the place of the home for children and adolescents at school "St.St.
 Cyril and Methodius".
 The new building of the library is built and opened in 1958 (President Mladen Antonov, Mayor K. Blazhev).
 In 1962 the writer Nikolay Haytov visited the village with the Pleven Theatre, which then played the first produced in Bulgaria piece of the writer.
 In the 1960s and 1970s the Library/Cultural club - Chitalishte "Probuda" has been visited repeatedly with their performances Pleven Theatre, magician Fakira Miti and many others.
 To the library/Cultural club "Probuda" was established and operates an extensive library.

 The Primary School "St. Cyril and Methodius".
 In 1959 a Social Home for Children and Teenagers to the School was established.
 It was the first similar social home in the Pleven region.

 In 1962 the first in Bulgaria Primary Logopedic School (Speech therapy School) with Boarding houses was established.
 It was opened until 2002.
 Now it is only a Social Home for children deprived of parental care.
 From 2006 the Foundation "Mladen and Maria Antonovi" is working for reviving of the former Logopedic School.

 In 1961 the Minister of Education Nacho Papazov visited the Home for Children and Adolescents in Totleben.
 In 1987 the Minister of Education Prof. Ilcho Dimitrov visited Totleben.
 In 2010 the Minister of Education, Youth and Science Prof. Sergei Ignatov visited Totleben and Home for children deprived of parental care "Mladen Antonov".